wisamreid/GrFNNMotor/README.md

 function in Parkinson’s patients.
 This demonstrates the causal relationship between brain oscillations and normal brain functioning
 @swann2011deep.

+img[alt=betaERD.png] { width: 200px; }

-![ERD of oscillatory activity in the beta band during periodic stimulation at two different periods (390ms and 585ms).
+ERD of oscillatory activity in the beta band during periodic stimulation at two different periods (390ms and 585ms).
 Red arrows indicate pulses of stimulation.
 Notice how the rising slope of the resynchronizing beta band reaches its original peak at the moment when the next stimulus is expected.
-Modified from
+Modified from @fujioka2012internalized
-@fujioka2012internalized<span data-label="fig:ERD"></span>](betaERD.png)

 Mechanisms of brain oscillations
 --------------------------------